 The FB description is closer to the reality of the grid, which induces a natural need for increased cooperation and information exchange between the CWE TSOs in the FB operational process.
-This is in contrast to the opacity and lack of physical meaning of the NTC values.
+Then the FB method has more physical meaning and is less opaque than the NTC method.